armaanbuxani/spotify-mood-dashboard-frontend/README.md

 ---

-## What I Learned
+## What I Gained from This Project

-This project gave me hands-on experience building a full-stack AI-integrated web application using real-world APIs.
-I learned to:
+This project gave me practical experience in building and deploying a real-world AI-integrated web application.
+I:

-- Work with third-party services (Spotify, Genius, OpenAI)
+- Integrated third-party APIs (Spotify, Genius, OpenAI, ScraperAPI) to build an end-to-end data pipeline
-- Handle OAuth 2.0 authentication
+- Implemented OAuth 2.0 for secure authentication
-- Extract and preprocess lyrics for sentiment analysis
+- Preprocessed natural language data for sentiment analysis
-- Design clean, responsive UIs with data visualizations
+- Built a responsive React frontend with Recharts for data visualization
-- Deploy and connect backend/frontend using Render and Vercel
+- Connected and deployed frontend + backend using Vercel and Render

+It deepened my understanding of API orchestration, user experience design, and full-stack application architecture.